Australian Bureau of Statistics

 6.13 Unemployed persons are defined as all persons aged 15 years and over who were not employed during the reference week, and:

-6.14 'Actively looking for work' encompasses a range of formal and informal job search activities and includes: writing, telephoning or applying to an employer for work; answering an advertisement for a job; checking noticeboards; being registered with Centrelink as a jobseeker; checking or registering with any other employment agency; advertising or tendering for work; and contacting friends or relatives.
-People actively looking for self-employment jobs (such as looking for a business or to purchase a lease) are also treated as looking for work.
+6.14 'Actively looking for work' encompasses a range of formal and informal job search activities and includes: writing, telephoning or applying to an employer for work; having an interview with an employer for work; answering an advertisement for a job; checking or registering with a Job Services Australia Provider or any other employment agency; taking steps to purchase or start up own business; advertising or tendering for work; and contacting friends or relatives.

 6.15 People who only looked in newspapers or read job advertisements on the internet are seen as passively, rather than actively, looking for work and so are not considered unemployed.
-The ABS view is that 'only looked in newspapers' does not meet the active search criterion, nor does simply looking at job advertisements on the Internet.
+Similarly, just checking noticeboards is not considered an active job search step.
+The ABS view is that these steps in isolation do not meet the active search criterion.
 It is impossible to obtain work by looking at a job advertisement without some additional, active, job search step (for example, contacting the employer).

 6.16 Future starters are those people who were not employed during the reference week, were waiting to start a job within four weeks from the end of the reference week, and could have started in the reference week if the job had been available then.
 Under International Labour Organisation (ILO) guidelines, future starters do not have to be actively looking for work in order to be classified as unemployed (see paragraph 6.8).
 Until February 2004, the Labour Force Survey definition of unemployed only included the subset of future starters who had actively looked for work in the four weeks to the end of the reference week.
 Hence, the Labour Force Survey treatment of future starters was not fully consistent with the ILO standards because the precondition of active job search was not waived, so that some future starters were defined as 'not in the labour force'.
 From February 2004, future starters who had not actively looked for work are classified as unemployed in the Labour Force Survey.
 Labour Force Survey estimates were revised back to April 2001 to reflect this change.
 This revision creates a small trend break at April 2001 in unemployed persons and unemployment rate series.
 For further information on this change, see pages 11 and 12 of Information Paper: Forthcoming Changes to Labour Force Statistics, 2003 (cat. no. 6292.0).